giampierod/GPD/Readme.md

 ###Sections

 Todos are divided into different sections.
 Today, Goals, Todo, and Closed.
 These sections are noted by `//Section Name//` followed by an `//End//`.
 The Today, Todo, and Closed sections are mandatory for this Sublime Text package.
 You can create any other sections you want.

-###Usage
-1. Create a new file.
-Type //-tab and select Boilerplate from the selection box.
-It will instantly give you the section layouts
-2. Create some Goals and Todos.
-All the symbols listed above (#, !, @, $, ~) are all tab triggered.
-I usually start with goals and specify #(Project) !(Target) for each goal and try to avoid any free form text.
-That's just a suggestion, this thing is free form.
-3. Start working on todos.
-There are some shortcuts to help you (for Mac OS X replace `ctrl` with `command`):
-	* `ctrl+shift+n` will create a new item at the bottom of the //Todo// section
-	* `ctrl+shift+.` will put the current todo at the top of the //Today// section
-	* `ctrl+shift+down` will put the current todo at the top of //Closed// section and put a ~(datetime.now) at the front of the todo
-	* `ctrl+shift+up` will do the same as `ctrl+shift+down` except it will also put the same todo at the bottom of the //Todo// section
-	* `ctrl+shift+-` will start a time to track the time it takes to do the todo
-	* `ctrl+shift+=` will stop the timer and put a $(total_time) at the end of the todo

 ###License